dwkwan/AirBnB_clone_v2/web_flask/README.md

-This directory contains tasks for the Holberton 0x04.
+This directory contains the tasks for the Holberton 0x04.
 AirBnB clone - Web framework project.